DePaul University Merle Reskin Theatre

 Sat, Oct 19: Closed

 Marshall & Fox, 1910

-The former Blackstone Theatre has a lot in common with its neighbor, the Blackstone Hotel: architects, Beaux-Arts style, developers and even a name until 1992.
+The former Blackstone Theatre has a lot in common with its neighbor, the Blackstone Hotel: architects, Beaux-Arts style, developers and even, until 1992, a name.
 The six-story building houses a tall, ornate auditorium with an original capacity of 1,325.
-It mainly presented touring productions from New York for its first few decades—with some of the best-known actors of the time gracing the stage.
+It mainly presented touring productions from New York for its first few decades--with some of the best-known actors of the time gracing the stage.
 After the difficult years of the Great Depression and World War II, the New York-based Shubert Organization operated the theater.
 They gradually scaled back productions as television diminished audiences and many of the great Loop theaters declined.
-The Theatre School at DePaul University—founded as the Goodman School of Drama in 1925—acquired and renovated the theater in 1988.
+The Theatre School at DePaul University--founded as the Goodman School of Drama in 1925--acquired and renovated the theater in 1988.
 It is now a main performance venue for one of the oldest and best-known theater conservatory programs in the region.

 Explore all three levels of this large and ornate theater, one of the few remaining historic Downtown theaters.